Edward P. Hamilton Distinguished Professor in Computer Science

 Rensselaer Polytechnic Institute

 Dr. Francine Berman is the Edward P. Hamilton Distinguished Professor in Computer Science at Rensselaer Polytechnic Institute.
 She is a Fellow of the Association of Computing Machinery (ACM), a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and a Fellow of the American Association for the Advancement of Science (AAAS).
 In 2009, Dr. Berman was the inaugural recipient of the ACM/IEEE-CS Ken Kennedy Award for "influential leadership in the design, development, and deployment of national-scale cyberinfrastructure."

 Dr. Berman is former Director of the San Diego Supercomputer Center (2001 to 2009) and former Vice President for Research at Rensselaer Polytechnic Institute (2009-2012).
-In 2012, she became U.S. lead of the emerging Research Data Alliance (RDA), a community-driven international organization created to accelerate research data sharing world-wide, and to develop the technical, organizational and social infrastructure needed to support data-driven innovation.
-Dr. Berman is Chair of RDA/US (all U.S. members of RDA) and Co-Chair of RDA's leadership Council.
+In 2012, she became U.S. lead of the Research Data Alliance (RDA), a community-driven international organization created to accelerate research data sharing world-wide, through the development and adoption of technical, organizational and social infrastructure needed to support data-driven innovation.
+Dr. Berman is Chair of RDA/US (all U.S. members of RDA) and Co-Chair of RDA's international leadership Council.

 Prior to joining Rensselaer, Dr. Berman was Professor in the U.C.
 San Diego Department of Computer Science and Engineering and first holder of the High Performance Computing Endowed Chair in the Jacobs School of Engineering.
 As Director of the San Diego Supercomputer Center (SDSC), she led a staff of 250+ interdisciplinary scientists, engineers, and technologists.
 Dr. Berman was one of the two founding Principal Investigators of the National Science Foundation's TeraGrid project, and also directed the National Partnership for Advanced Computational Infrastructure (NPACI), a consortium of 41 research groups, institutions, and university partners with the goal of building national infrastructure to support research and education in science and engineering.